episkadlo/anglerFISH/README.md

 More details of workflow is constructed to integrate probe designing, as well automatically preparing necessary indexes and dictionaries from a genome.
 ![workflow_scheme](https://github.com/episkadlo/anglerFISH/blob/main/workflow_scheme.jpg)

-## Guidelines for designing RNA FISH probes.
+## Guidelines for designing RNA FISH probes
 The workflow we present here offers a great flexibility of properties of the RNA FISH probes, allowing the users to fine-tune the probes and adjust them to their experimental conditions.
 Below we suggest a starting point of probes properties, which should be compatible with the common contemporary RNA FISH protocols:
 * minimal and maximal length of probes: 18-23nt